dell/csm-docs/content/docs/deployment/helm/modules/authorization/_index.md

 <master_node_ip> csm-authorization.com
 ```

-Please continue following the steps outlined in the [proxy server](../../configuration/proxy-server) configuration.
+Please continue following the steps outlined in the [proxy server](../../../../authorization/configuration/proxy-server) configuration.

 ## Configuring a Dell CSI Driver with CSM for Authorization

-The second part of CSM for Authorization deployment is to configure one or more of the [supported](../../../authorization#supported-csi-drivers) CSI drivers.
+The second part of CSM for Authorization deployment is to configure one or more of the [supported](../../../../authorization#supported-csi-drivers) CSI drivers.
 This is controlled by the Kubernetes tenant admin.

-Please follow the steps outlined in [PowerFlex](../../configuration/powerflex), [PowerMax](../../configuration/powermax), or [PowerScale](../../configuration/powerscale) to configure the CSI Driver to work with the Authorization sidecar.
+Please continue following the configuration steps for a specific CSI Driver [here](../../../../authorization/configuration/).

 ## Updating CSM for Authorization Proxy Server Configuration